oawonuga92/Music-Recommendation-Using-FP-Growth-ML-algortihm/README.md

 3. Data visualization
 4. Association rule mining (ARM)

+The methodology is implemented programmatically on with pyspark i.e python API for Apache Spark framework.
+Pyspark is employed for data exploration actions and transformations because it is well suited to handle big data mining tasks due to its flexible, scalable, and fast execution

 Data preprocessing
 --------------------
 A) Removal of duplicates: Two duplicate observations are in the dataframe.
 Initially there are 289955 rows, but after normalization using dropDuplicates ([ ]) function, the number of observation is 289953.
 The justification for data normalization is to remove duplicates and ensure each observation is a unique row.